 I sometimes stumble upon Java libraries that are not available in Maven (or Gradle which seems to use the same ecosystem).
-To have to most convenient way of developing (ie. contributors should not have to download dependencies for themselves) I use my own Maven repository (at nexus.k40s.net where I can upload such libraries and download them on any machine I try to run a build.
+To have to most convenient way of developing (ie. contributors should not have to download dependencies for themselves) I used to have my own Maven repository where I can upload such libraries and download them on any machine I try to run a build.

 For this to work you can also invoke the maven deploy plugin using the